turbot/steampipe-plugin-aws/docs/tables/aws_emr_cluster.md

 ```

-### List of application names and its versions installed on EMR clusters
+### List application names and its versions installed on each cluster

 ```sql
 select